rightbrainpapi/connect4/README.md

 # Connect 4

-## This Connect 4 game is used to teach Foundation of HTML and CSS
+## This Connect 4 game is used to teach the basics of HTML and CSS